Ozark season 4: What to remember before watching

-Ozark fans recjoice: The show's fourth season has debuted on Netflix.
+Ozark fans rejoice: The show's fourth season has debuted on Netflix.
 Planned to be the show's final season, it'll be split into two parts.
 Seven episodes have dropped as Part 1, with Part 2 coming later this year.
-That's all well, good and exciting, but there's a slight problem for viewers like me.
-It's been two years since Ozark season 3, which in pandemic years equates to at least a couple of decades.
+That's all good and exciting, but there's a slight problem for viewers like me: It's been two years since Ozark season 3, which in pandemic years equates to at least a couple of decades.

 What's happening with Marty and Wendy?